 Reading is my passion, and writing is my compulsion.
 I started reading from a very early age.
 Since then, I have not stopped.
 I have garnered this addiction from my father.
 I have always loved reading his books.
 As you can see, books are my world.
 I escape this world to traverse the world of my books.
 Naturally, I have an affinity to create worlds of my own.
 There are thoughts constantly swirling in my head.
 These are the thoughts that I jot down.
 Sometimes, they become poems while sometimes stories.
 More often than not, they are just reviews of the plethora of books I read and the things I do.

-One thought on “A Book Review by Kajori: “The Age of Resolve: The E.V.
+2 thoughts on “A Book Review by Kajori: “The Age of Resolve: The E.V.
 Chronicles” by Ilene Grydsuk”

 1. I don’t read climate-change-related books.
 I have enough eco-anxiety as is.
 But Jake and Evey seem like excellent role models.
 I hope young people like them help solve the mess we’ve made.